wayneburlingame/_A_Portfolio_in_Jekyll/index.md

 Jekyll Templates can look very nice, and be complicated or very simple, and they look nice.
 ### Managing Site Pages
 You also do not have to go through the full steps of :

-- list 1.Getting a domain
+1. Getting a domain
-- list 2.Web Hosting
+2. Web Hosting
-- list 3.Building a full-feature website like a Wordpress site
+3. Building a full-feature website like a Wordpress site
-- list 4.Other complications
+4. Other complications
-- list 5.Security is decent because Github is actively taking care of the security
+5. Security is decent because Github is actively taking care of the security

 ### Simple
 Simple, Easy, So let's do it the easy way.